 Note: On March 10, 2017, Accenture completed its acquisition of Seabury Group.
 Time will tell if Accenture will leave Seabury Group to function rather autonomously, or if the firm’s identity will be swallowed up by its new parent.

 Welcome back to our Firm Profiles.
 Today, we’re going to be looking at the consulting arm of aviation specialists Seabury Group.
-As part of a group that’s focused on Aviation, Aerospace and Defence, you won’t be at all surprised to find out that consulting at Seabury Group falls fairly and squarely within the realms of boutique consulting.
+As part of a group that’s focused on Aviation, Aerospace and Defense, you won’t be at all surprised to find out that consulting at Seabury Group falls fairly and squarely within the realms of boutique consulting.
 For all you aspiring flyboys and girls out there, Seabury might just be the firm for you.

 SEABURY GROUP KEY STATS